KhaledAlkilane89/GSTA/README.md

 A deep learning approach to predict travel times.

-This code is an implemnetaion of the paper titled "GSTA: Gated Spatial-Temporal Attention Approach for Travel Time Prediction".

 A sample of 81K trips is provided for each of the NYC and Chengdu Taxi datasets in folders (NYC Data, Chengdu Data).

 The data samples are already pre-processed (Data Cleaning, Feature Engineering, ...etc) and randomly splitted into train (X_train, Y_train), validation (X_val, Y_val), and test (X_test, Y_test).